Chapter 2:

 “We never made clothes for someone who wasn’t planned.”

-SCENE – The Carriage and the Contained Air
+SCENE – The carriage and held breath

 *Two strong horses, one white and one gray, remain hitched to the carriage.